activeagenda/documentation/Readme.md

 * Customize database root and password in the file ./aa-postinstall and run the script `./aa-postinstall`
 * Configure the web server

-## Run the application
+### Test the application installation
-* Browse to the application and login in
+* Browse to the application and login in with the credentials entered during autogeneration
 * Enter new people (URL bar: .../list.php?mdl=ppl) and make out of them user (URL bar: .../list.php?mdl=ppl) with proper modules permissions
+* Play a bit with the application ...

 ## Email notfication setup
 * Configure ./s2a/active_agenda/[email-config.php](https://github.com/activeagenda/documentation/blob/master/config%20examples/email-config.php)
 * Setup crone job
 * Setup email connection to your post server

+## Problems
+If problems encountered report them on https://github.com/issues